-Sharon's research interest is in the neurological basis of social behavior and emotion, and its changes in psychiatric disorders.
+Sharon's research interest is in the neurological basis of social behavior, emotion, learning, and decision-making, and its changes in psychiatric disorders.
 She received her Bachelor of Science in Computer Science, in the Intelligent Systems track, at Columbia University.
 She has a background in machine learning and artificial intelligence, robotics, and natural language processing.
 Her past research experience includes developing neural network models of learning at the Parallel Distributed Processing Laboratory at Stanford University with Jay McClelland.

 Brenden’s research interests are in neuroeconomics, behavioral economics, decision theory, economics of information, and experimental economics.
 He is particularly interested in models of perception and choice under limited attention and cognition.
 He received a Bacholer in Economics (with a minor in Mathematics) from New York University, completed a Masters in Economics at Columbia University, and has been working as an applied micro research assistant at Columbia Business School for the past two years.